-Long-Term Debt - At the end of the current fiscal year, the City of Nome, Alaska had total bonded debt outstanding of \$5,449,555.
+Long-Term Debt - At the end of the current fiscal year, the City of Nome, Alaska had total bonded debt outstanding of \$4,881,160.
 This entire amount is backed by the full faith and credit of the City.
-The remainder of the City's debt represents loans, compensated absences and landfill closure and post-closure costs.
+The remainder of the City's debt represents loans, compensated absences and landfill closure and post-closure costs and Net Pension and OPEB liability.